-A popular riverside single bar pub, which features live music at weekends.
-There is a beer garden.
+A popular riverside single bar pub which features live music and good food prepared on the premises.

 The pub is located close to the impressive (Grade 2 listed) Felaw Malting buildings - one the largest traditional malting sites ever built in East Anglia (built in 1904 and 1911 respectively).
 Malting finished here in 1981.
 Now the two buildings are used as offices.
 The malting buildings replaced the even earlier St Peter's workhouse (erected in 1836-7) to accommodate up to 400 inmates.